Wunders/aws-cdk-example-dynamic-static-website-config/README.md

 To deploy the example stack to your default AWS account/region, under project root folder, run:

+1. `yarn install` to install all the dependencies

-1. `yarn build` to build all projects
+2. `yarn build` to build all projects

-2. `yarn cdk deploy` to deploy this stack to your default AWS account/region
+3. `yarn cdk deploy` to deploy this stack to your default AWS account/region

 Once the deployment is completed, you should be able to locate CloudFront Distribution domain Url under the CloudFormation output with prefix _AWSCDKExampleDynamicWebConfigDemoStack.WebsiteConstructCloudfrontDistributionDomainName_.
-Navigate to that Url in your browser and you should see the UI is able to talk to the API and the data is loaded successfully in the Table with the configurated injected during the deployment.
+Navigate to that Url in your browser and you should see the UI is able to talk to the API and the data is loaded successfully in the Table with the configurations injected during the deployment.

 ### Local Development